 When someone owns a judgment against you, and is trying to serve debtor examination papers on you, it is best to accept the service, and then try and settle with or make payments to your creditor and/or doing what the court has ordered, and then show up and answer questions and/or produce documents.

 If you evade the service, any extra costs incurred by the creditor trying to get you served, are added to your judgment debt.
 The harder you are to serve, the more you will owe.
 Also, evading service might result in the creditor using another method of enforcing the judgment against you.

-When an entity has a judgment against them and you (a third party) are served, because you as a third party, know about or possess or control the assets of the debtor, it's much better to accept legal service.
+When an entity has a judgment against the debtor and you (a third-party) are served, because you as a third-party, know about or possess or control the assets of the debtor, it is much better to accept legal service.
 You might even get a small witness fee.

 Then discuss the situation with the debtor, to help or encourage them solve their problem, so you will never be served again on a matter related to the debtor's judgment debt.

 © Copyright 2001-2017 John Adams.
 Entire site is protected by copyright laws.
 All rights reserved.